ColleenQue/Word-Boss/README.md

 #### Log In
 1. Provide your valid username and password
 2. If you successfully sign in, you will see the home page with no sign up/log in button.
 They are replaced by 'Profile'

+#### Learning Feature
+Website generates one word to learn each day.
+Learn vocab with type and definition.

+#### Spelling Feature
+Play a game to check if you know how to spell the word!